What is Photorefractive Keratectomy?

 PRK is a laser eye surgery used to correct refractive errors such as myopia (nearsightedness), hyperopia (farsightedness), and astigmatism by reshaping the cornea.

-PRK involves removing the outer layer of the cornea (epithelium) before reshaping the cornea with an excimer laser.
+PRK involves removing the corneal outer layer (epithelium) before reshaping the cornea with an excimer laser.
 LASIK creates a flap in the cornea to access the underlying tissue.

 PRK is performed under local anesthesia.
 After removing the epithelium, the excimer laser reshapes the cornea based on precise measurements.
 The procedure is quick, lasting about 15 minutes per eye.